The mini Goldendoodle is a smaller version of one of the world’s most popular mixed breeds.

-These puppies often have trouble gaining weight and will often be at risk for health problems throughout their lives.
+These puppies may have trouble gaining weight and will often be at risk for health problems throughout their lives.

 Breeding From Runts

-As you can imagine, breeding two very small dogs of the same breed would be another way to create a miniaturized version.
+As you can imagine, breeding two very small dogs of the same breed is another way to create a miniaturized version.